oils-for-unix/oils/doc/ref/chap-type-method.md

     var c = ^(echo hi; echo hello >&2;) var outputs = io.captureAll(c)  # => { stdout: "hi", stderr: "hello", status: 0 }

-It's vaguely similar to `io.captureStdout` but captures both stdout, stderr into a `dict`.
+It's similar to `io.captureStdout` but captures both stdout, stderr into a `Dict`.
 Trailing newlines `\n` are **not** removed.

 The exit code is also captured, which means that `captureAll()` does not fail on exit status != 0.